anand-avinash/BrahMap/docs/quick_start/index.md

 `litebird_sim`.
 It provides a wrapper function for GLS map-making that uses a list of `Observation` instances and a suitable inverse noise covariance operator to produce the sky maps.

+The MPI communicator used in map-making must be the one that contains exclusively all the data needed for map-making.
+In case of `litebird_sim`, the communicator `lbs.MPI_COMM_GRID.COMM_OBS_GRID` is a subset of `lbs.MPI_COMM_WORLD`, and it excludes the MPI processes that do not contain any detectors (and TODs).
+Therefore, it is a suitable communicator to be used in map-making.
+Therefore, communicator used by `BrahMap` must be updated as following before using any other `BrahMap` function with `litebird_sim` data:
+`brahmap.MPI_UTILS.update_communicator(comm=lbs.MPI_COMM_GRID.COMM_OBS_GRID)`

 ```python
 # Creating the inverse white noise covariance operator